-Often times, delinquent clients will attempt to avoid payment by claiming insolvency or challenging the invoice structure.
-In some situations, the most viable way to assure payment is to transition their standing invoice into a payment plan that, with additional contractual support, ensures that the client will supply at least partial payment.
+Oftentimes, delinquent clients will attempt to avoid payment by claiming insolvency or challenging the invoice structure.
+In some situations, the most viable way to assure payment is to transition their standing invoice into a payment plan that with additional contractual support that will ensure that the client will supply at least partial payment.

 Whether or not you offer a payment plan depends on the situation, however having a defined contractual system for that payment plan is important.
 By formalizing the process you’ll maintain professionalism and prevent your clients from abusing your good will.
 Above all, get it in writing.

-Beyond the specifics of your system, you need to make sure your customers can see it and understand it.
+Beyond the specifics of your system, you need to make sure your customers can see it and understand your payment system and invoice.
 Making sure your customers understand your policies before they sign the contract is a key part of contract compliance, independent of the terms themselves.

-On the flipside, starting your quote/inspection process with an extended lecture about payment policies and late fees is an easy way to turn away potential customers.
-No one wants to feel like they’re being judged, especially when that judgement is rendered by default.
+On the flip side, starting your quote/inspection process with an extended lecture about payment policies and late fees is an easy way to turn away potential customers.
+No one wants to feel like they’re being judged, especially when that judgment is rendered by default.
 If you make your potential customers feel like they’re delinquent before the job has even started, you’ll be starting off on the wrong foot.